meendoo/exam-image-gallery-server/README.md

 ## Getting started

+First install project packages.
+On your terminal, run:
+`yarn`

+If you don't have yarn installed, see [how you can do it](https://yarnpkg.com/en/docs/install).

-Before running any scripts, you'll have to create a `.env` file in your project root folder and fill in the variables below:
+Before starting the server, you'll have to create a `.env` file in your project root folder and fill in the variables below:

 ```
 AWS_ACCESS_KEY_ID=''